wilmoore/macbook/README.md

 ### Items of note

 - You will need a free Apple ID in order to proceed.
-- This takes a while so go grab your favorite beverage, visit the restroom, check email, then come back.
+- This takes a while so go grab your favorite beverage, visit the restroom, check email/irc, then come back.

 ## 3. Agree to the Xcode/iOS license